-An essential beverage is alcohol while having a delicious feast.
-Beers and wines are of course a popular go-to drink in Japan, as well as highballs and Japanese sake.
+Alcohol can be great while enjoying a delicious feast.
+Beer and wine are of course a popular drink in Japan, as well as highballs and Japanese sake.
 Technically, sake refers to all alcoholic beverages in Japan, but foreigners often mean Nihonshu when talking about sake.
 From its sharp and delicious taste to its mellow flavor, it has delighted many alcohol lovers.
-But, while sake is getting a lot of attention from all over the world, have you ever heard of Shochu (焼酎), the other traditional Japanese alcoholic beverage?
-In this article, we will explain to you all you need to know about this Japanese liquor Shochu.
+But, while sake(nihonshu) is getting a lot of attention from all over the world, have you ever heard of Shochu (焼酎), the other traditional Japanese alcoholic beverage?
+What exactly is shochu and what does shochu taste like?
+In this article, we will explain to you all you need to know about this Japanese liqueur.

 1. What is Shochu?

 Shochu is a distilled liquor born in Japan and its main ingredients are grains such as rice, barley, and potatoes.
 Shochu typically has an alcohol content of 25% – 37% on average.
 There are three types of Shochu: Otsurui Shochu (乙類焼酎), Korui Shochu (甲類焼酎), and Konwa Shochu (blended Shochu).

 Otsurui Shochu is a liquor with an alcohol content of 45% or less and is only distilled once.
 This is regarded as the traditional Japanese way of making Shochu, a method used since the 14th century.
 Because it is distilled only once it has richer taste; you can taste the original flavor of the ingredients.